ItsTsunamix/UiLibrary/Documentary.md

 # MoonLibrary - Other

-Unfortunately, the dropdowns are probably one of the more buggy tools along with the toggles, if it's at the very bottom, it cuts off, placing at very top is best recommended
+Unfortunately, the dropdowns are probably one of the more buggy tools along with the toggles, if it's at the very bottom, it cuts off the opotions, placing at very top is best recommended, might find something to tackle this later, but for now place it at them very top;

+I might add stuff to it later